- Home

 - Care Support

-- 5 tips to help older adults stay connected
+- 6 tips to help older adults stay connected

 However, the health benefits linked with social connection are huge and can significantly improve a person’s quality of life.
 Maintaining strong relationships can help keep our brains sharp and boost self-esteem.
-It can also ward off mental health issues, such as stress, anxiety, and depression, and decrease our risk of conditions like heart disease, high blood pressure, and dementia.
+It can also ward off mental health issues, such as stress, anxiety, and depression, and decrease the risk of conditions like heart disease, high blood pressure, and dementia.

-1. Make the most of accessible smart devices
+1. Make the most of smart devices

 Where face-to-face interactions aren’t possible, staying in touch digitally can help to bridge social gaps.
-And, luckily, there are plenty of ways to do this – for example, by engaging with social media, joining online groups and classes, and video calling or emailing friends and family.
+And luckily, there are plenty of ways to do this – for example, by engaging with social media, joining online groups and classes, and video calling or emailing friends and family.

 Some elderly people may hesitate to stay connected with devices like smartphones and tablets because they feel unsure how to use them, don’t trust them, or are worried about cost and making mistakes.